Skip to content

 τ Librae (Tau Librae)

-The star’s traditional name, Zubenelakrab, or Zuben-al-Akrab, is derived from the Arabic phrase al-Zuban al-Aqrab, which means “the shears of the scorpion.”
+The star’s traditional name, Zubenelhakrabi (sometimes spelled as Zubenelakrab or Zuben-el-Akrab), is derived from the Arabic phrase al-Zuban al-Aqrab, which means “the claws of the scorpion.”

 θ Librae (Theta Librae)